Lattice determination of the neutrino background for $J/\psi \rightarrow \gamma + \textrm{invisible}$: Introduction

 \section{Introduction}

 Over the past decades, abundant experimental observations have clearly hinted at the existence of dark matter, which triggered significant theoretical efforts to understand its nature and search for new physics beyond the Standard Model~\cite{Bertone:2004pz,Arkani-Hamed:2008hhe,Cadamuro:2011fd,Graham:2015ouw,Bauer:2021mvw}.
 Heavy-quarkonium systems offer a particularly clean laboratory for exploring dark-sector couplings to heavy quarks: unlike nuclear-recoil experiments operating at milli-eV scales, the decay of a heavy quark-antiquark bound state into a single photon plus missing energy is sensitive to arbitrarily light dark-sector particles.
-Consequently, radiative quarkonium transitions are now one of the standard candles in searches for light sterile neutrinos or sub-GeV dark matter~\cite{ParticleDataGroup:2024cfk}.
+Consequently, radiative quarkonium transitions are now one of the standard candles in searches for light sterile neutrinos or sub-GeV dark matter, and has attracted extensive attention from numerous experimental and theoretical studies~\cite{Edwards:1982zn,Druzhinin:1987nx,CLEO:2010juh,BaBar:2010eww,Belle:2018pzt,BESIII:2020sdo,BESIII:2022rzz,BESIII:2021ges,Gao:2014yga,Li:2021phq,Colquhoun:2025xlx}.

 Searches for new particles via invisible quarkonium decays have been ongoing for more than four decades.
 In 1982, the Crystal Ball experiment used $J/\psi$ radiative decay to look for a possible axion, setting an upper limit on the branching ratio $\operatorname{Br}(J/\psi\rw \gamma + \textrm{axion}) < 1.4\times 10^{-5}$ with the axion mass below 1 GeV~\cite{Edwards:1982zn}.
 Shortly thereafter, the VEPP-2M experiment placed a limit of $0.7\times 10^{-5}$ using $\phi$ radiative decay~\cite{Druzhinin:1987nx}.
 Since the beginning of this century, a succession of experiments with higher sensitivity have joined the hunt.
 The CLEO~\cite{CLEO:2010juh}, BaBar~\cite{BaBar:2010eww}, Belle~\cite{Belle:2018pzt}, and BESIII~\cite{BESIII:2020sdo} experiments have performed the searches for $J/\psi$ or $\Upsilon$ radiative decays into invisible particles.
 Although no signal has been observed, the upper limits on the branching fractions have been improved significantly.
 The latest upper limits up to $10^{-8}$ on the branching fraction of $J/\psi \rw \gamma+\textrm{invisible}$ is reported by the BESIII experiment using $(2708.1\pm 14.5)\times 10^{6} \psi(3686)$ events collected by the detector~\cite{BESIII:2022rzz}, where the most stringent constraints on the ALP-photon coupling are given.
 Besides, a search for CP-odd light Higgs boson ($A^0$) in $J/\psi \rw \gamma A^0$ is also presented~\cite{BESIII:2021ges}.
 Among these searches, the neutrino background from the decay of $J/\psi \rw \gamma\nu\bar{\nu}$ is evidently contaminated since the neutrinos are also invisible particles in the Standard Model.
 Therefore, the contribution of this background component must be determined first, so that the experiment can remove it before searching for invisible matter.
 Finally, the remaining contribution will then truly originate from the invisible sector.